seshumadhav/image-hospital/ARCHITECTURE.md

 - Metadata must be durable and shared across instances
 - No deletion logic
 - Clock skew of ±5 seconds is acceptable
+- If you were to create a DB for any reason, use postgres

 ## Core Modules
 - HTTP API Layer